davebonds/fb-dynamic-ads-real-estate/readme.md

 ## Roadmap ##

-* Use FB account identifiers to post to API to create catalogs, build audiences, etc.
+* Use FB account identifiers to post to API to create catalogs, build audiences, and more.